Male Fertility Test: What It Measures, What the Results Mean, and What You Can Improve

 ≥15 million sperm per mL

-These are strictly reference ranges; they do not imply rigid threshold values.
+These are reference limits, not a strict fertility ‘pass/fail.’
+Results should be interpreted alongside repeat testing, medical history, and the couple’s situation.
 In fact, it is common to see healthy pregnancies that happen outside of these listed values.
 Rest assured, one abnormal result does not necessarily indicate infertility.
 On the science side of things, sperm production, otherwise known as spermatogenesis, takes about 70-75 days and thus, it is advised to perform multiple tests before formulating conclusions.

 When is the Best Time to Take a Hormone Test?